aws-samples/eks-saas-gitops/README.md

 ## Cost

 You are responsible for the cost of the AWS services used while running this guidance.
-As of May 2025, the cost for running this guidance with the default settings in the US East (N. Virginia) Region is approximately **$329.25/month**.
+As of September 2025, the cost for running this guidance with the default settings in the US East (N. Virginia) Region `us-east-1` is approximately **$329.25/month**.

 We recommend creating a [budget](https://alpha-docs-aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this guidance.